bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dixmier.md

 **Jacques Dixmier** is a French mathematician who worked on  C*-algebras and other operator algebras.

 ### Mathematical Profile (Excerpt):
-* Although Jacques was born in Saint-Étienne, near Lyon, he wasn't brought up there since his father was employed in schools in different towns and, of course, the family moved.
-* In 1933, when Jacques was nine years old, the family moved to Versailles.
 * It was in Versailles that Jacques studied for his baccalaureate.
 * After his baccalaureate, Dixmier remained in Versailles to prepare for his university studies in mathematics.
-* His father advised him to study engineering but Dixmier had his heart set on mathematics and his mother supported his plans so his father, slightly reluctantly, agreed that he could aim at being admitted to the École normale supérieure.
 * In October 1942 Dixmier entered the École Normale Supérieure in Paris.
 * In his second year at the École Normale, 1943-44, Dixmier was again taught by Henri Cartan.
 * Dixmier joined the resistance which was a dangerous thing to do.